dmentipl/cocktails/content/recipes/margarita.md

 ## Instructions

-1. Shake ingredients
-2. Serve in cocktail glass (rimmed with salt).
-3. Garnish with a lime slice.
+Rim cocktail glass with salt.
+Shake ingredients with ice.
+Serve in cocktail glass.
+Garnish.